Lab sections are to begin promptly, 5 minutes after

 If you will be missing a lab session, please make advanced arrangements

 so that your teammates can make adjustments.
-Let your instructor
+Please let your instructor

 know that you will be away.